 When writing your appeal letter:

 - Be as specific as possible.
 Instead of saying that “I did not get along with my roommate” list specific reasons such as “my roommate would come in at 1 AM most nights and play loud music which prevented me from sleeping.”

 - Be direct when explaining how you will return to compliance.
-Instead of putting “I will try my best this semester,” state “I am meeting with a representative from Academic Advising once a week to develop better study habits.”
+Instead of putting “I will try my best this semester,” state “I am meeting with a representative from the Office of Academic Advising and Student Support Services once a week to develop better study habits.”
 We recommend that you list 2 – 3 specific actions.

 - Be clear on what plan you will take or have been taking to ensure your academic success in the future.
 Include a few specific examples such as, “I will meet with my counselor twice a month to discuss my family situation.”